From 1 September 2022: New (adaptive) Progress Test

 The Progress Test is an objective test to measure medical students’ progression in their medical knowledge.
 During the Progress Test, it’s not the medical curriculum that’s tested, but rather the broad knowledge that students picked up during their medical education.
 Several medical faculties work together to provide their students with relevant questions of high quality during the Progress Test.
 Starting September 2022, the Progress Test will not be held in its original form anymore.

 The new approach of adaptive testing offers several benefits.
 For example, the technology behind adaptive testing provides possibilities to estimate students’ knowledge level even more precisely, while requiring less time and questions.
-However, some changes were inevitable.
-Firstly, students can no longer take the test booklet with questions home, since the adaptive Progress Test will now be held exclusively online.
+However, students can no longer take the test booklet with questions home, since the adaptive Progress Test will now be held exclusively online.
 The questions will then remain in the question bank.
 To ensure that students still remember what the questions of the Progress Test were about, the students will receive a short description of the content of the question, as well as whether or not the question was answered correctly.
-Secondly, the option for a question mark will be removed.
-This feature does not support the adaptive environment, because it will not provide adequate information whether or not the student has knowledge on the topic of the question.
-It is therefore important that you answer every question as good as possible, as this determines the next question that you will receive.
-However, the adaptive characteristic will eventually improve the Progress Test, resulting in less questions that you will not be able to answer.
+For the new adaptive test, it is important that you answer every question as good as possible, as this determines the next question that you will receive.
+The adaptive characteristic will eventually improve the Progress Test, resulting in less questions that you will not be able to answer.

 If you like to learn more about adaptive testing, you can watch the following short video on the technology behind computer adaptive testing: https://www.youtube.com/watch?v=ZvFNwR8ABo4&t=65s, or search YouTube for “computer adaptive testing” to find a video that suits you best.